GoingJu/Project_Moniker/README.md

       v1:    Is the 1st reported variable found in the file.
       5:     Was found on the 5th line of the file

   Output of current version:

       "test" = f1.mutate0.v2.5

 Change History:

+~ 20240603 - Major updates underway
+    Notes:
+      Restructuring of the codebase has been underway for a few days.
+Approximately 45% complete.

+    Notes:
+      Still need to address tracking of indexes after filter, Need to change UDM tag from 'v' to 'udm',
+      Need include a check to catch multiple fields per line.
+      Need to trip prefix to UDM fields from output

   ~ 20231023 - Updated project_moniker.py.
 Currently retaining the f1. variable in the output, but more work needs done.